-To reduce the development of drug-resistant bacteria and maintain the effectiveness of clindamycin hydrochloride capsules, USP and other antibacterial drugs, clindamycin hydrochloride capsules, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
-When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
-In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.
-CONTRAINDICATIONS Clindamycin hydrochloride capsules are contraindicated in individuals with a history of hypersensitivity to preparations containing clindamycin or lincomycin.
-WARNINGS See BOXED WARNING Clostridioides difficile-Associated Diarrhea Clostridioides difficile-associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including clindamycin hydrochloride, and may range in severity from mild diarrhea to fatal colitis.
+CLINDAMYCIN HYDROCHLORIDE CAPSULES, USP Rx only To reduce the development of drug-resistant bacteria and maintain the effectiveness of clindamycin hydrochloride capsules and other antibacterial drugs, clindamycin hydrochloride capsules should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+WARNING Clostridioides difficile-associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including clindamycin hydrochloride and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon, leading to overgrowth of C. difficile.
-C. difficile produces toxins A and B, which contribute to the development of CDAD.
-Hypertoxin ducing strains of C. difficile increased morbidity and mortality, as be refractory to antimicrobial therapy and may require colectomy.
+Because clindamycin hydrochloride therapy has been associated with severe colitis which may end fatally, it should be reserved for serious infections where less toxic antimicrobial agents are inappropriate, as described in the INDICATIONS AND USAGE section.
+It should not be used in patients with nonbacterial infections such as most upper respiratory tract infections C. difficile produces toxins A and B, which contribute to the development of CDAD.
+Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.
 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.
-Anaphylactic and Severe Hypersensitivity Reactions Anaphylactic shock and anaphylactic reactions have been reported (see ADVERSE REACTIONS) Flat Size: 171 x 314 mm Folded Size: 29 x 35 mm Font Size: 6 Pt.